How to connect Sendgrid to Woodpecker

-For connecting SMTP you will need an API KEY from Sendgrid.
-You can create it in API Keys -> Settings.
+For connecting SMTP you will need an API Key from Sendgrid.

-To create an API key, you will need to provide API Key Name.
+4. To create an API key, you will need to provide the API Key Name.
 It’s the name of your subdomain.

-Provide the API Key from Sendgrid to Woodpecker, after choosing Sendgrid as the SMTP service in SMTP settings in Woodpecker.
+7. Provide the API Key from Sendgrid to Woodpecker.

 If all data provided in SMTP settings in Woodpecker is valid, you’ll get a notification about successfully connecting your email address to Woodpecker, Sendgrid included.